allpix-squared/allpix-squared/doc/usermanual/02_installation/08_docker_images.md

 provided within the Docker images.
-In order to exchange configuration files and output data between the host system and the Docker container, a folder from the host system should be mounted to the container's data path `/data`, which also acts as the Docker location.
+In order to exchange configuration files and output data between the host system and the Docker container, a folder from the host system should be mounted to the container's data path `/data`, which also acts as the Docker `WORKDIR` location.

 The following command creates a container from the latest Docker image in the project registry and start an interactive shell session with the `allpix` executable already in the `$PATH`.
-Here, the current host system path is mounted to the directory of the container.
+Here, the current host system path is mounted to the `/data` directory of the container.
 ```sh
 docker run --interactive --tty                                   \
            --volume "$(pwd)":/data                               \